You are here

 MA in Jewish Studies Learning Outcomes

-- Basic familiarity with the key periods and themes in Jewish history
+- A basic familiarity with the key periods and themes in Jewish history

-- Understanding of the nature and development of Judaism as a religion
+- An understanding of the nature and development of Judaism as a religion

 - Familiarity with the most important Jewish thinkers and personalities

 - Familiarity with the central texts in Jewish tradition and history